Freight Shipping from Laredo to Boston

 How much does it cost to ship freight from Laredo to Boston?

-Full truckload (FTL) rates from Laredo, TX to Boston, MA currently range from $5,302-$6,535 for a standard dry van load over the 2,466-mile route.
+Full truckload (FTL) rates from Laredo, TX to Boston, MA currently range $5,302-$6,535 (roughly $2.15-$2.67 per mile over 2,466 miles).
 LTL shipments typically cost $1,556-$2,496 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Boston?